 Putting the patch under the flashing might work better, so keep an eye on the on-top patch and see how long it lasts.
 Finally, treat the patch with a critter repellent, sold in hardware stores.

 Q: I renovated a split-level ranch last year.
 I am getting septic odors downstairs in my house quite frequently, especially after a family member has showered.
 Odors seem to be coming from the laundry room where the vent stack is in the house.
 I’m not sure what’s causing the problem.
-Any ideas on what I can do to fix it?

 A: It sounds as if the vent stack is blocked or unconnected to the shower room and other places.
 The vent stack takes septic fumes up through the roof, where they are released.
 An unvented shower, toilet, or other appliance can be dangerous.
 Have a plumber check it out and clear the stack.
 Don’t wait; septic gases can be lethal.